 ECO (Engineering Change Order)

-In the field of integrated circuit (IC) design, ECO (Engineering Change Order) refers to the process of making modifications or improvements to a design after its initial implementation.
-Two common terms associated with ECO are “Metal ECO” and “Base ECO.”
-Here’s an explanation of each:
+In the field of integrated circuit (IC) design, when we talk about ECO (Engineering Change Order), we’re referring to the process of modifying or improving a design after its initial implementation.
+You might often hear terms like “Metal ECO” and “Base ECO.”
+Let me explain what each of these means:

 Metal ECO and Base ECO